mtzig/mtzig.github.io/_pages/about.md

   - /about.html
 ---

-I am a senior at Carleton College majoring in computer science and mathematics.
-I am currently applying for a CS PhD programs.
+I am a senior at Carleton College majoring in computer science and mathematics with an interest in deep learning -- specifically in creating robust, fair and explainable models.

+I am currently applying for CS PhD positions.